 Some possible careers: Mathematicians work in a variety of fields including actuarial science, analytical research, computer programming and mathematical modeling, cryptography, and education.
 A strong mathematics background is also required for careers in engineering and the physical sciences, social science, and computer science.

-Program Student Learning Outcome tatement:
+Program Student Learning Outcome Statement:

 Upon completion of this degree students will be able to: